adonisjs/v5-docs/content/guides/models/serialization.md

 ```

 ## Serializing relationships
-The `preloaded` relationships are automatically serialized everytime you serialize a model instance.
+The `preloaded` relationships are automatically serialized every time you serialize a model instance.
 For example:

 ```ts
 const posts = await Post